 The rain had cleared, the roads were open, and the day was filled with unforgettable memories.
 What better way to celebrate life than to dance unapologetically on the streets.
 With Harlem as a backdrop, this photograph is an extension of my interest in visualizing what self-love and care can look like, and the many forms it can take.
 I aim to capture authentic emotions that are too unique to be replicated, but include a level of confidence and serenity that is relatable to all.

 Typically when a barbershop or salon has the gate down, so that only slivers of people are visible from the outside, it means they are closed to the public but available to those who know.
 To make a photograph is often to make something visible.
-Yet my goal as a photographer, and with the image produced for this series, is to capture private moments and discourse.
+Yet my goal as a photographer, and with the image produced for this series, is to render private moments and discourse with significant reserve.

 “I’m going up to One-Twenty-Fifth,” that’s where I first experienced the familiar in an unfamiliar setting.
 It was back, back then, I was way, way younger, and Mart One-Twenty-Five was alive and functioning, and the Mende in me felt embraced miles and a whole Atlantic Ocean away.